 R' Menashe Klien, published in Nezer HaTorah Kislev 5772

 The Mishna [Chullin 122] records that that skins of various beasts are deemed to be flesh i.e. they are food, and carry ritual impurity but they lose that status with tanning.
 The expression used, “Battel MiToras Bassar – it is no longer classified as meat” means that it is no longer meat in any respect and it may now be eaten as a Kosher product.
 [See RaMBaM Avos HaTumos 1:13: meat that is deteriorated to the point that a dog would not eat it, is no longer meat, in fact it is no longer food]

 Radvaz [979 or 545] rules similarly, that the flesh of a mummy is not food and there is not even a Rabbinic restriction.

-Regarding gelatine manufactured from hides the principle is the same; it is Kosher.
+Regarding gelatine manufactured from hides the principle is the same; it is Kosher without qualification.
 [Heter Gamur]

-Although the Beis SheOrim [OCh 206] appears to disagree, suggesting that any spoiled food can be restored and will be re-identified with its original non-Kosher status, the source of this Halacha [a discussion in the Gemara Bechoros 13] proves otherwise.
-It records a dispute in this matter, however, the dispute is restricted to flesh that has been rendered unsuitable for human consumption but has not completely lost its identity - it is still suitable for a dog.
-Once food has become utterly spoiled and no longer suited even for a dog, there is consensus that it is permanently re-identified as a new entity and this is an irreversible step.
+Although the Beis SheOrim [OCh 206] appears to disagree, suggesting that any spoiled food can be restored and will be re-identified with its original non-Kosher status, the source of this Halacha [a discussion in the Gemara Bechoros 13] proves otherwise because it is limited to food that has been rendered unsuitable for human consumption but has not completely lost its identity - it is still suitable for a dog.
+Once food has become utterly spoiled however, it becomes a new entity and this is an irreversible step.

 The Avnei Nezer [YD 2:242] proves from the RaMBaM that food that is dehydrated to the point that it requires more than 24 hours of soaking in warm water to be rejuvenated, is permanently disqualified from being considered food.

-Furthermore, the NoDa BiYehudah 1:26 YD, explains that this is true only where the re-hydrated product is eaten on its own as a regular food.
-Re-hydration does not restore its prohibited status if it is used as an adjunct to another food.
+The NoDa BiYehudah 1:26 YD, explains that this is true only where the re-hydrated product is eaten on its own as a regular food.
+Re-hydration does not restore its prohibited status if it is used as an additive to another food.